riongull/notes/Dash-MN-setup.md

 # Setting Up a Dash Masternode

 #### About this guide
-This guide will walk you through the process of setting up a [dash masternode](http://dashmasternode.org/) using your own virtual private server (VPS).
+This guide will walk you through the process of setting up a [dash masternode](http://dashmasternode.org/) using a __Mac OS X__ local machine and your own remote __Linux__ virtual private server (VPS).
 It is adapted from the following guides:
 * https://www.dash.org/forum/threads/masternode-setup-guide-using-os-x-local-linux-remote.1776/
 * https://www.dash.org/forum/threads/taos-masternode-setup-guide-for-dummies-updated.2680/